 Outside of LU, Tricia has been commissioned to teach master classes in Illinois, Missouri, New Jersey, Pennsylvania, and Texas.
 She has also completed residencies as a guest artist at The Center for Contemporary Dance Pre-professional Student Intensive (Orlando, FL), The College of Lake County (Grayslake, IL) and Texas Tech University (Lubbock, TX).
 Tricia performed with the Atlantic City Ballet (formerly Atlantic Contemporary Ballet Theatre) and Flatlands Dance Theatre, as well as international tours in the cruise line industry as a lead dancer and dance captain.
 Her modern dance performance credits include the works of Hanya Holm, Merce Cunningham, and Martha Graham.
 She has also had the pleasure of working with more contemporary artists including Sean Curran, Mark Dendy, and Nejla Yatkin.

-Most recently, she was a National’s judge for America’s National Dance Championships, performed with Leverage Dance Theatre at Cottey College and set an original work on Modern American Dance Company (MADCO) for their 40th Anniversary Season.
+Most recently, she presented choreography at The Boston Contemporary Dance Festival, performed with Leverage Dance Theater at Cottey College, and set an original work on Modern American Dance Company (MADCO) for their 40th Anniversary Season.
 Tricia is the Operations Coordinator for The Dance Science and Somatics educators.
-She is also a member of The Congress on Research in Dance, The National Dance Education Organization and The International Association of Dance Medicine and Science.
+She is also an active member of The National Dance Education Organization and The International Association of Dance Medicine and Science.

 (Home Page Photo Credit: Sinru Ku)